 In 2008, NJTPA completed a major upgrade to the region's travel demand model and in 2011, the agency completed a revalidation of the model, which resulted in the North Jersey Regional Transportation Model-Enhanced (NJRTM-E).
 In 2015, the NJRTM-E was further refined to improve its transit reporting capabilities and ability to estimate external trips entering the NJTPA region.
 In June 2018, the NJTPA completed a revalidation project for the NJRTM-E including updating the base year to 2015, expanding the zonal system structure and updating some of the model's components.
-The NJRTM-E estimated DVMT is approximately 95% of the regional observed DVMT.
-The comparisons between estimated and observed DVMT by facility type were within a range of 86% to 115%.
+As part of the model validation process, the estimated average weekday VMT at regional level is approximately 95% of the observed VMT for locations where counts are available.
+The comparison between the estimated and observed average weekday VMT by facility type and area type were within a range of 86% to 115%.